European Hotel Performance Forecast for June and July 2025 - Including Strategic Recommendations for Hotels

 - 2 min read

-The summer months of May, June, and July 2025 are expected to reflect Europe’s seasonal tourism patterns, with performance varying significantly across regions due to climate, cultural events, and economic conditions.
+The summer months of June, and July 2025 are expected to reflect Europe’s seasonal tourism patterns, with performance varying significantly across regions due to climate, cultural events, and economic conditions.
 Southern Europe will likely dominate leisure travel demand, while Northern and Western Europe may see a mix of business and leisure activity.
 Cities and coastal destinations will remain focal points, though sustainability concerns and evolving traveler preferences could reshape traditional trends.

 June 2025June is anticipated to be the strongest month for Southern Europe, with occupancy rates peaking at 80–90% in coastal resorts and historic cities.
 ADR in premium destinations like Santorini, the French Riviera, and Croatia’s Dalmatian Coast could climb to 200–350 euros (USD 215–375), bolstered by international tourists and events such as music festivals or cultural fairs.
 Northern Europe will see a surge in urban tourism, aided by long daylight hours and events like the UEFA Champions League Final (scheduled for Munich in May 2025, with residual demand in June).
 Occupancy in cities like Berlin, Paris, and Edinburgh may stabilize at 75–80%, with ADR of 130–220 euros (USD 140–235).
 RevPAR across Europe is projected to peak in June, averaging 120–220 euros (USD 130–235), though inflationary pressures and labor shortages could squeeze profit margins for hotels.